The listings featured on this site are from companies from which this site receives compensation. Read the

 In total, Australia throws out $8 billion worth of perfectly edible food each year.
 And there are 6 types of food that people in Australia waste the most.

 The most commonly wasted food is fresh food, accounting for 33% of all Australian food waste.
-Leftovers account for 27%, while the third most thrown away food is packaged and long-life products.
+Leftovers account for 27%, while the third most wasted food is packaged and long-life products.
 Drinks, frozen food, and takeaways also made the list, which only highlights our convenience-heavy lifestyle.

 17. The US Is Rapidly Adding to Food Waste